Affiliate disclosure: SetupRanked earns a commission from qualifying Amazon purchases at no extra cost to you.

 What camera resolution is needed for professional video calls?

-Do I need a separate microphone if I get a conference camera?
+Do I need a separate microphone with a conference camera?

-Depends on the camera.
-The Anker PowerConf C300 and Poly Studio P15 include built-in microphones that perform adequately for home office calls in quiet environments.
-The Jabra PanaCast 20 and Logitech MX Brio 705 have no built-in microphone — they require a headset, speakerphone, or laptop mic.
-For call-heavy roles, a dedicated headset mic (Jabra Evolve2 40, Poly Blackwire 3325) consistently delivers better call audio than any built-in camera mic.
+It depends on the camera.
+The Anker PowerConf C300, OBSBOT Tiny 3 Lite, and Poly Studio P15 include built-in mics that perform adequately for home office calls in quiet environments.
+The Jabra PanaCast 20 and Logitech MX Brio 705 have no built-in mic — they require a headset, speakerphone, or laptop mic.
+For call-heavy roles, a dedicated headset consistently delivers better call audio than any built-in camera mic.

 What’s the difference between AI framing and PTZ tracking?

-AI framing (used by Jabra, Logitech, Anker) crops a wide camera capture digitally to keep you centered.
-The camera doesn’t move; the software adjusts which portion of the captured image to send.
-PTZ tracking (OBSBOT Tiny 2 Lite) physically rotates the camera on a motorized mount to point at you.
-PTZ tracking maintains full resolution since there’s no digital crop, but adds mechanical delay and moving parts.
+AI framing (Jabra, Logitech, Anker) crops a wide camera capture digitally to keep you centered.
+The camera body doesn’t move — software adjusts which portion of the captured image to transmit.
+PTZ tracking (OBSBOT Tiny 3 Lite) physically rotates the camera on a motorized mount to point at you.
+PTZ maintains full resolution since there’s no digital crop, but adds mechanical delay and moving parts.
 For a fixed desk, AI framing is simpler and more reliable.
-For a large desk where you move between standing and sitting or across multiple positions, physical PTZ tracking is more effective.
+For a large desk where you move between positions during the day, physical PTZ is more effective.

 Which conference camera works best with Microsoft Teams?